 OnePlus and their OxygenOS Android modification is known for maximizing the stock Android experience.
 This may be true on the UX front but the exact opposite is valid for background process limits.

 When releasing their 1+5 and 1+6 phones, OnePlus introduced one of the most severe background limits on the market to date, dwarfing even those performed by Xiaomi or Huawei.
-Not only did users need to enable extra settings to make their apps work properly, but those settings even get reset with firmware update so that apps break again and users are required to re-enable those settings on a regular basis.
+Not only did users need to enable extra settings to make their apps work properly, but those settings even got reset with firmware updates.
+So apps break again and users are required to re-enable those settings on a regular basis.

 Turn off System Settings > Apps > Gear Icon > Special Access > Battery Optimization.

-To avoid the system to automatically revert the not optimized setting, you must also lock the app into the ‘Recent App’ list. (solution described here)
+To avoid the system to automatically revert the not optimized setting, you must also lock the app into the ‘Recent App’ list, see the solution above or here.

 No known solution on the developer end